1whohears/JourneyMapRadar/README.md

 # JourneyMapRadar
 A simple mod that uses Journey Map Waypoints to show Radar Pings.

-There are still plenty of things I want to add and I'm sure plenty of things don't work.

-I'd appreciate you're suggestions and bug reports.
 ## Dependencies
 https://www.curseforge.com/minecraft/mc-mods/mcheli-minecraft-helicopter-mod or some other variant of mcheli